 Important Note: There is no overnight express mail delivery to Juneau, Alaska.
-All expedited mail services take at least two nights.
-Please allow at least 3 to 5 business days for delivery.

 An offeror's failure to submit its proposal prior to the deadline will cause the proposal to be disqualified.
 Late proposals or amendments will not be opened or accepted for evaluation.